tanmaybangale/tractus/README.md

 This project aim at creating a task manager React application that provides following actions:

-- display of tasks assgined to yourself
+- display of tasks assigned to yourself
-- dislpay of tasks assigned by you to others
+- display of tasks assigned by you to others
 - CRUD operations of the Tasks i.e creating a task, deleting a task etc

 ## Architecture